WindyBanana/TUIfy-backend-setup/docs/PLATFORM_NOTES.md

 | **WSL 1** | ⚠️ Good | Works well - some OAuth steps may need manual URL copy/paste |
 | **Native Windows** | ⚠️ Limited | Not compatible - please use WSL (see below) |

-**Recommendation:** WSL 2 provides the best developer experience with Launchify.
+**Recommendation:** WSL 2 provides the best developer experience with TUIfy.
 The checkpoint/resume system ensures you can complete setup successfully, even if OAuth flows need manual intervention.

 ## Windows Users: Using WSL

-**For Windows users,** Launchify works great through **Windows Subsystem for Linux (WSL)**.
+**For Windows users,** TUIfy works great through **Windows Subsystem for Linux (WSL)**.
 This provides a native Linux environment within Windows.

 ### Why WSL?

-Launchify is built as a Bash script and uses Unix-standard tools.
+TUIfy is built as a Bash script and uses Unix-standard tools.
 While native Windows (PowerShell/CMD) uses different tools and package managers, WSL provides a Linux environment that's:
 - ✅ Free and built into Windows 10/11
 - ✅ Fast and lightweight
 - ✅ Fully compatible with Linux developer tools